A GLIMPSE into the very faint-end of the H$\beta$+[OIII]$\lambda\lambda$4960,5008 luminosity function at z=7-9 behind Abell S1063: Introduction

 \section{Introduction}

-During its first billion years, the Universe underwent significant transformations that lead to a long lasting dark epoch where photons could not interact with neutral gas \citep{ferrara_reionization_2014}.
-This epoch ended around $z\sim30$ with the so-called \textit{Epoch of Reionisation} (EoR) with the formation of massive and metal-free Population III stars \citep{ferrara_positive_1998}.
-These newly born objects emitted enough ionising photon to ionise the surrounding gas, while dominating the recombination of hydrogen \citep{ferrara_positive_1998, bromm_formation_2013}.
-They emitted sufficient ionising photon to counteract the recombination and ionise the surrounding gas in a \textit{patchy} manner.
-Each ionised bubble of ionised gas expanded and leaked more ionising photon, which ultimately reionised the whole Universe \citep[e.g.][]{daloisio_large_2015, korber_pinion_2023, meyer_probing_2025}.
-The EoR is expected to have ended around $z\sim5-6$ according to measurements of the Gunn-Peterson effect in quasars spectra \citep[e.g.][]{becker_evidence_2001-1, fan_constraining_2006, keating_long_2020} and the decreasing fraction of Lyman $\alpha$ emitting galaxies detected above $z>6$ \citep{schenker_keck_2011, stark_keck_2011}.
-There are little debates on the contribution of galaxies as primary drivers of reionisation.
-However, the type of galaxy responsible remains debated.
-A first scenario gives a prime role to faint galaxies, despite their small individual contribution to the ionising photon budget, their large number density could produce enough to reionise the universe \citep[e.g.][]{oesch_udf05_2009, finkelstein_conditions_2019, yeh_thesan_2023, atek_most_2024-1, simmonds_ionizing_2024}.
-Another scenario give more weight to bright galaxies which have large individual contribution, despite their rarity \citep{naidu_cosmic_2025}.
-In addition to galaxies, the contribution of sources of ionisation such as AGN is still debated \citep{dayal_reionization_2020, maiolino_jades_2024-1}.
+During its first billion years, the Universe underwent significant transformations.
+After a gradual cooling, the Universe entered the so-called dark ages, a period in which photons decoupled from matter, rendering the Universe opaque to our telescopes \citep{ferrara_reionization_2014, adamo_first_2025}.
+This epoch ended around $z\sim30$ with the so-called epoch of re-ionisation (EoR) with the formation of massive and metal-free Population III stars \citep{ferrara_positive_1998}.
+These newly born objects emitted enough ionising photons to ionise the surrounding gas while dominating the recombination of hydrogen \citep{ferrara_positive_1998, bromm_formation_2013}.
+They emitted sufficient ionising photons to counteract recombination and ionise the surrounding gas in a patchy manner.
+Each bubble of ionised gas expanded and leaked more ionising photons, which ultimately re-ionised the whole Universe \citep[e.g.][]{zaroubi_epoch_2013, daloisio_large_2015, bosman_hydrogen_2022, robertson_galaxy_2022, korber_pinion_2023, meyer_probing_2025}.
+The EoR is expected to have ended around $z\sim5-6$ according to measurements of the Gunn-Peterson effect in quasar spectra \citep[e.g.][]{becker_evidence_2001, fan_constraining_2006, keating_long_2020, bosman_hydrogen_2022} and the decreasing fraction of Lyman $\alpha$ emitting galaxies detected above $z>6$ \citep{stark_keck_2011, schenker_keck_2012}.
+While galaxies are often considered as primary drivers of re-ionisation, the relative importance of fainter or brighter galaxies remains debated.
+A first scenario gives a prime role to faint galaxies because despite their small individual contribution to the ionising photon budget, their high number density might produce enough to re-ionise the Universe \citep[e.g.][]{oesch_udf05_2009, finkelstein_conditions_2019, yeh_thesan_2023, atek_most_2024, simmonds_ionizing_2024}.
+Another scenario gives more weight to bright galaxies, which have a large individual contribution despite their rarity \citep{naidu_rapid_2020}.
+However, some studies also suggested that active galactic nuclei (AGNs) might also play a significant role in re-ionisation \citep{dayal_reionization_2020, madau_cosmic_2024, maiolino_jades_2024, grazian_what_2024, singha_faint_2025}.